-The data on selected monthly owner costs were obtained from Housing Questions 11 and Questions 17 through 21 in the 2011 American Community Survey.
+The data on selected monthly owner costs were obtained from Housing Questions 14 and Questions 20 through 24 in the 2014 American Community Survey (ACS).
 The data were obtained for owner-occupied units.
 Selected monthly owner costs are the sum of payments for mortgages, deeds of trust, contracts to purchase, or similar debts on the property (including payments for the first mortgage, second mortgages, home equity loans, and other junior mortgages); real estate taxes; fire, hazard, and flood insurance on the property; utilities (electricity, gas, and water and sewer); and fuels (oil, coal, kerosene, wood, etc.).
-It also includes, where appropriate, the monthly condominium fee for condominiums (Question 13) and mobile home costs (Question 21) (installment loan payments, personal property taxes, site rent, registration fees, and license fees).
+It also includes, where appropriate, the monthly condominium fee for condominiums (Question 16) and mobile home costs (Question 24) (personal property taxes, site rent, registration fees, and license fees).
 Selected monthly owner costs were tabulated for all owner-occupied units, and usually are shown separately for units "with a mortgage" and for units "not mortgaged."